jeanlouhallee/inf3172-tp1/README.md

 # Références

-[Stack Overflow - How to define and work with an array of bits in C?](http://stackoverflow.com/questions/2525310/how-to-define-and-work-with-an-array-of-bits-in-c) Pour la table de bits
+* [Stack Overflow - How to define and work with an array of bits in C?](http://stackoverflow.com/questions/2525310/how-to-define-and-work-with-an-array-of-bits-in-c) : Utilisé comme référence pour manipuler une table de bits.

 # Statut